catenax-ng/cloud-infra/docs/how-to-setup-aks-cluster-via-terraform.md

 You'll need the 'client id' and 'secret id' values later on.

-## Terraform state

-Terraform uses [`state`](https://www.terraform.io/language/state) to track status and differences of your real world resources and your configuration.
-While being very useful in most situation, we actively decided to NOT manage/save the terraform state to track our AKS cluster resources.
-We think, that sharing and storing the state file is too much of an effort.

-In our case of demonstration environments the impact of recreating the cluster from scratch and deploying all the tools and apps is not too high.

 ## Creating the AKS cluster

 The following steps show you how to...